-The Department of Chaplaincy and Pastoral care supports patients and visitors of all faiths, or no faith, and are available day and night.
-Staff will be able to provide information on Chapel services or they can arrange for one of the Chaplaincy team to visit the ward.

-Visitors and patients are welcome to visit the chapel for prayer or to enjoy the quiet environment.
+The Department of Chaplaincy and Pastoral care supports patients ad visitors of all faiths, or none, and are available day and night.
+Visitors and patients are welcome to visit the chapel or our prayer/quiet/multi-faith room for prayer or to enjoy the quiet environment.